timnon/pyschedule/docs/pyschedule-overview.md

 - resource-dependent precedences, the envisioned syntax is `S += R1 % T1 + 3 << T2` which ensures that only on resource R1 the conditional precedence `T1 + 3 << T2` holds.
 This would make conditional precedences more applicable
 - soft constraints with cost for not satisfying, the envisoned syntax is `S += soft( T < 5, cost=3 )`
 - addition of capacities, `R[:10] + R[20:22] + ~R[20:22]`
-- turn solvers.pulp into solvers.mip which is agnostic of the python mip package